 Statements That Aren’t Provided – Consequences

-If you haven’t received your statement of account, the company cannot claim interest on the unpaid balance.
+If you haven’t received your statement of account, the company cannot claim interest on the unpaid balance, except for cash advances.
 The situation is obviously different if it’s your fault that you didn’t receive it, for example, because you didn’t advise the company that you changed your address.

 A Mistake on Your Credit Card Statement